paperspacecraft/buildmon/README.md

 When in the *settings.xml* file, specify *buildmon.maxWaiting*.
 The default value is 120 sec.

+**pollAfter** - used for the "wait" goal.
+Time (in seconds) before sending the first request to the endpoint.
+Might be useful if the endpoint / "must contain" constraints are set up in such a manner that the endpoint might be available immediately after the build finishes but then becomes unavailable for a while (due to bundles restarting, etc.).

+When in the *settings.xml* file, specify *buildmon.pollAfter*.
+The default value is 0 (the first request is sent immediately).

 **mustContainHtml** - used to specify that the endpoint must not just be reachable but respond with a valid HTML.
 Useful to rule out that the endpoint gives back a "Startup in progress" or some "404 not found" page.
 The value is a CSS-style selector (to be precise, the format recognizable by the *Jsoup* library).
 Some good candidate is: